gjpelletier/stepAIC/README.md

 Lasso (Least Absolute Shrinkage and Selection Operator) adds a penalty to the loss function.
 This penalty encourages sparsity in the model, meaning that some coefficients will be exactly zero, effectively removing the corresponding predictors from the model.

 Lasso linear regression includes a penalty term to the standard least squares objective function.
 The penalty term is a sum of the absolute values of the regression coefficients multiplied by a hyperparameter, denoted as "alpha".
-The **lasso** function finds the optimum value of alpha for each of the four different methods listed above.
+The **lasso** function finds the optimum value of alpha for each of the methods listed above.
 The alpha determines the amount of shrinkage applied to the model coefficients.
 As alpha increases, the coefficients are pushed towards zero, and some may become exactly zero, effectively eliminating those features from the model.

 Lasso regression is useful for dealing with multicollinearity, where predictors are highly correlated, and when an optimal subset of the candidate features should be included in the model.